AriFordsham/GHCWiki/pattern-match-check.md

 See also

 - Our (on-going) work on the formalisation of the algorithm \[url-here Algorithm\].
-- The paper on which the previous approach were based \[moscova.inria.fr/\~maranget/papers/lazy-pats-derniere.ps.gz Two techniques for compiling lazy pattern matching\]
+- The paper on which the previous approach were based [ Two techniques for compiling lazy pattern matching](http://moscova.inria.fr/~maranget/papers/lazy-pats-derniere.ps.gz)
 - [PatternMatchCheckImplementation](pattern-match-check-implementation) talks about the implementation in GHC.

 # The main problem we wish to solve